simonwep/openvpn-pihole/README.md

 cd openvpn-pihole
 ```

-Make sure you're using the latest [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose).
-I'm using `v3.5` for the [docker-compose.yml](docker-compose.yml), so you'll need at least `v17.12.0` for the docker-engine (see [this table](https://docs.docker.com/compose/compose-file/#compose-and-docker-compatibility-matrix)).
+> [!CAUTION]

-If you share your VPN with others it's highly recommended changing the admin password for the PiHole dashboard in the [docker-compose.yml](docker-compose.yml) file now.
+> If you share your VPN with others, it's highly recommended changing the admin password for the PiHole dashboard in the [docker-compose.yml](docker-compose.yml) file now.

-After you've installed all the pre-requisites you can run.
+After you've installed all the pre-requisites, you can run (make sure you're using the latest [docker](https://docs.docker.com/get-docker/) version):
 ```sh
 sudo docker compose up -d
 ```